bluz71/bluz71.github.io/_posts/2017-05-15-vim-tips-tricks.md

 outside the current edit session, usually by an external program.

 Most folks have fast SSDs these days, hence the burden of autosave is negligible.
-In return one will vary rarely need to manually trigger an explicit save, which will be of benefit if one context switches often, for example a web developer switching between an edit window and a test browser.
+In return one will rarely need to manually trigger an explicit save, which will be of benefit if one context switches often, for example a web developer switching between an edit window and a test browser.